ChrstphrHll/npc_gen/students/Kembley Ralnor.md

 ---
 # Kembley Ralnor
 ### Description
-- Half-Orc Sorcerer from Magmus Centerhold
+- Half-Orc Sorcerer from Beleriand
 - 8th year Protection student in Jettenia
 - short curly strawberry blond hair that's plain, Blue eyes, and Pale Gray skin
 - Is Unaggressive and Unimaginative, and has Entrepreneurial as their ideal
+- Speaks in a strong, direct, sustained manner

 ### Notes